 Waterloo's Math Faculty is a one-of-a-kind place to be: the largest center for independent study in Mathematics anywhere in the world.
 You, the newly admitted, stand at the threshold of a universe of opportunity.
-Part of the world's mathematical elite, there are virtually no limits to the places your degree has the potential to take you.
+As you choose your degree, you will realize there are virtually no limits to where you can take it and where it can take you.

 That is why your experiences during Orientation Week are so important.
 This is your chance to forge connections and lasting relationships with dozens of knowledgeable upper-year leaders who are more than happy to give advice based on their own experiences.
-This is your chance to acquire the tools for success-academically and socially-that will guide you throughout your career at Waterloo and beyond.
-This is your chance to adapt to your new home and learn what is expected of you, before you have to attend lectures and write assignments.
-And, perhaps most importantly, this is your chance to meet and bond with your fellow classmates before the start of term, the people who will serve as your primary social and academic support network throughout the course of your degree.
+This is your chance to acquire the tools for success (academically and socially) that will guide you throughout your career at Waterloo and beyond.
+This is your chance to adapt to your new home, get comfortable and learn what is expected of you, before you have to attend lectures and write assignments.
+And, perhaps most importantly, this is your chance to meet and bond with your fellow classmates before the start of term.
+They will be the people who will serve as your primary social and academic support network throughout the course of your degree.
+They will be the foundation to the rest of your university career.